Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Method

 \subsection{Pipeline Overview}

 Figure~\ref{fig:aifm} illustrates our framework.
 Conjecturing-Proving Loop (CPL) consists of four main parts: conjecturer (LLM agent), prover (LLM agent), Lean server, and library (Lean code data).
-At first, The library is initialized by the user. \begin{enumerate} \item The conjecturer generates mathematical conjectures in Lean 4 format based on the library, with accessing Lean server to check syntactical validity and novelty of generated conjectures. \item For each generated conjectures, the prover generates proofs of the conjectures, with accessing Lean server to verify generated proofs.
+First, the library is initialized by the user. \begin{enumerate} \item The conjecturer generates novel mathematical conjectures in valid Lean 4 format based on the library, while accessing the Lean server. \item For each generated conjecture, the prover tries to generate valid proofs, while accessing the Lean server.
 The library is used as the context also in this step. \item The verified pairs of conjectures and their proofs are added to the library.
 We return to the first step. \end{enumerate}